Select Page

 IraqUpper middleMiddle East121km of designs have been Star Rated and 20 people have been trained.1,859,738$4,246,958,976

-Ireland, Republic ofHighEuropePartner-led iRAP programme activity has assessed 6,026 km of roads and designs.
-21 people have benefited from iRAP global/on-line training, along with 40 people trained in events delivered locally.
-The safety of Dublin's cycle paths is being assessed using the CycleRAP methodology with the aim of doubling the cycling modal share in the coming years.
+Ireland, Republic ofHighEuropePartner-led iRAP activity has assessed 6,026 km of roads and designs.
+22 people have benefited from iRAP global/on-line training, along with 40 people trained in events delivered locally.
+CycleRAP is being used to assess the safety of Dublin's cycle paths with the aim of doubling cycling modal share in the coming years.
 86,332$1,344,362,000

-ItalyHighEuropePartner-led iRAP programme activity has already assessed 29,898km of roads and designs.
-207 people have benefited from iRAP global/on-line training, along with 3 people trained in events delivered locally.
-Practitioners are iRAP Accredited.
+ItalyHighEuropePartner-led iRAP activity has already assessed 30,515km of roads and designs.
+Aleatica achieved iRAP certification of the A35 Brebemi and a Prince Michael International Road Safety Award in 2025 for the improved road safety of its highway concessions.
+212 people have benefited from iRAP global/on-line training.
 Italy was one of 4 countries involved in Project SLAIN (Saving Lives Assessing and Improving TEN-T Road Network Safety) that included the completion of 8,000km of Risk Mapping, 4,000km of Star Rating and Safer Road Investment Plans to maximise lives saved, 100 case studies of success and assessed the readiness of the network for self-driving cars.
 Milan is a Lighthouse City in Project ELABORATOR - The European Living Lab on designing sustainable urban mobility towards climate neutral cities.
-A CycleRAP Pilot has assessed the safety of a bicycle lane in a tunnel in Rome.1,945,890$10,064,234,894
+CycleRAP was used to assess the safety of a bicycle lane in a tunnel in Rome.1,945,890$10,064,234,894

-JamaicaUpper middleLatin America & CaribbeanPartner-led iRAP activity has assessed 1,607km of roads, and 2 school zones, influencing the safety of US$1 million of road infrastructure investment.
+JamaicaUpper middleLatin America & CaribbeanPartner-led iRAP activity has assessed 1,066km of roads, and 2 schools, influencing the safety of US$1 million of road infrastructure investment.
 A 1,000km assessment is currently underway, supported by the Caribbean Development Bank.
 13 people have benefited from iRAP global/on-line training, along with 67 people trained in Star Rating for Schools in events delivered locally.
 50,339$225,191,002

-JerseyEuropePartner-led iRAP activity has assessed 40 km of roads.
+JerseyEuropePartner-led iRAP activity has assessed 40 km of roads, including assessments utilising the Route Review Tool.

 KazakhstanUpper middleAsia PacificKazRAP launched in June 2025, led by the Kazakh Scientific Research Institute for Road Safety (KSRIRS).
-It will build on partner-led iRAP activity that has alreadt assessed 21,254km of roads and designs, and 2 schools, influencing the safety of US$2.7 billion of road infrastructure investment.
-205 people have benefited from iRAP global/on-line training, along with 313 people trained in events delivered locally.
-Practitioners are iRAP Accredited.
-Star Rating targets for 3-star or better performance in accordance with Global Road Safety Performance Target 3 have been set as part of World Bank projects delivered in the country.
+It is building on partner-led iRAP activity that has already assessed 21,254km of roads and designs, and 2 schools, influencing the safety of US$3.2 billion of road infrastructure investment.
+210 people have benefited from iRAP global/on-line training, along with 613 people trained in events delivered locally.
+3-star or better Star Rating safety targets have been set as part of World Bank projects delivered in the country.
 Partnership with KSRIRS has supported the development of training materials in Russian.890,814$2,445,400,728

 KenyaLow middleAfricaThe 2024-2028 Kenya National Road Safety Action Plan includes iRAP targets for infrastructure safety and assessments to be undertaken of Class A, B and C paved roads, and major urban road networks in Nairobi, Mombasa, Kisumu, Eldoret, and Nakuru, to identify high-risk road sections.
-Partner-led iRAP activity has assessed 3,804km of roads and designs, and 15 schools, influencing the safety of US$263 million of road infrastructure investment.
-A 533km iRAP assessment was supported by the Bloomberg Philanthropies Initiative for Global Road Safety (BIGRS).
-Interest in developing a KenRAP local road assessment program is being supported.
-456 people have benefited from iRAP global/on-line training, along with 589 people trained in events delivered locally.
-16 practitioners are iRAP Accredited.878,255$2,697,670,463
+Partner-led iRAP activity has assessed 4,472km of roads and designs, and 15 schools, influencing the safety of US$263 million of road infrastructure investment.
+Over the last six months, Kenya has prioritized capacity building through the training and accreditation of iRAP practitioners.
+A key milestone was the partnership between the KeNHA and Transoft Solutions, which successfully Star Rated 137km using the AssetMapper tool and iRAP, while simultaneously providing hands-on training to the Road Safety Team.
+An additional 2,000 km national network assessment is planned in 2026 and interest in developing a KenRAP local road assessment program is being supported.
+488 people have benefited from iRAP global/on-line training, along with 589 people trained in events delivered locally.
+878,255$2,697,670,463

-KiribatiLow middleAsia Pacific58km of concept designs have been assessed as part of a US$263 million World Bank funded project.
+KiribatiLow middleAsia Pacific58km of concept designs have been assessed for road safety as part of a US$110 million World Bank funded project.
 1 person has been trained.

 Korea, Democratic People's Republic of (North)LowAsia Pacific8 people have been trained.2,878,998$866,794,737